-In the study published in July 2014 in the Journal of Studies on Alcohol and Drugs, the University of Victoria researchers used information from a long-term project called the Victoria Healthy Youth Survey to assess the impact of marijuana use on the odds that a college-age young adult will attend college or seek other educational opportunities after high school.
+In the study published in the Journal of Studies on Alcohol and Drugs, the University of Victoria researchers used information from a long-term project called the Victoria Healthy Youth Survey to assess the impact of marijuana use on the odds that a college-age young adult will attend college or seek other educational opportunities after high school.
 This survey collected information every two years between 2003 and 2011.
 The researchers gathered data from 632 survey enrollees and used this data to identify patterns of marijuana use between the ages of 15 and 25.
 All told, three patterns of use emerged: lack of involvement in marijuana intake (31 percent of study participants), occasional involvement in marijuana intake (44 percent of the participants) and frequent involvement in marijuana use (25 percent of the study participants).
 In addition to relative involvement in marijuana use, the researchers looked at factors that included each participant’s grades in high school, relative level of behavioral problems, family background and gender.
 After completing an analysis of these factors, they concluded that those individuals who used marijuana frequently were significantly more likely to have behavioral problems and do poorly in high school; these individuals also had the lowest odds of attending college or otherwise extending their education beyond high school.
 Conversely, the study participants who did not use marijuana had a low level of involvement in behavioral problems, did relatively well in school and had the highest odds of continuing their education past high school.
 The occasional users also got fairly good grades, mostly avoided behavioral problems and commonly took part in post high school educational opportunities.
 However, they typically took longer to begin their post high school educations and were also substantially less likely to complete the course of education they began.
 The study’s authors concluded that regular use of marijuana before and during the typical age for college attendance may make it significantly less probable that a young person will pursue education beyond high school.
 They also concluded that occasional use of the drug may meaningfully decrease the chances for success in post-college education.